Amerike the Golden Land

-Amerike – The Golden Land is a musical in Yiddish and English depicting the journey of Jewish immigrants to the United States.
+Amerike – The Golden Land is a musical with book, lyrics, and song by Moishe Rosenfeld and Zalmen Mlotek.
+The show is in Yiddish and English depicting the journey of Jewish immigrants to the United States.

-Revisiting the archives of Yiddish Theater, Amerike utilizes popular songs of the time period to tell the story of an immigrant people as they confront the challenges of living in early 20th-century New York City.
+Revisiting the archives of Yiddish theater, Amerike utilizes popular songs of the time period to tell the story of an immigrant people as they confront the challenges of living in early 20th-century New York City.

-With book, lyrics, and song by Moishe Rosenfeld and Zalmen Mlotek, the musical is proof that Yiddish culture and Yiddish Theatre still thrive, despite that Yiddish is on the world list of endangered languages.

 Synopsis

 Amerike – The Golden Land tells the journey of America's Jewish ancestors who emigrated from their towns and cities in Europe and Russia (especially the Pale of Settlement) to start a new life in America.
 The characters in this story start off with a tremendous amount of hope in leaving their homes and starting new lives in NYC.
 However, their notions of America as a free land are shattered at Ellis Island when they witness families being torn apart to Ellis Island's selection process.
 Life turns out to be quite difficult in America, the characters in the show soon discover.
 Poor wages, long hours, and sweatshop conditions are horrors that tug at the seams of the characters.
-Events such as the Triangle Factory fire, Workers Unionization, the Wall Street Crash of 1929, the Great Depression, World War I, and The Holocaust – World War II are telling points of the story in showing these immigrants growth, participation, and contribution to American economy and culture.
+Events such as the Triangle Factory fire, Workers Unionization, the Wall Street crash of 1929, the Great Depression, World War I, and The Holocaust – World War II are telling points of the story in showing these immigrants growth, participation, and contribution to American economy and culture.
 The story ends on a hopeful and spirited note where survivors of the Holocaust are welcomed into the United States by the immigrants who fought to create a life for themselves there.
 Told in popular songs of the day, Amerike – The Golden Land is performed in Yiddish with Russian and English supertitles.